The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Introduction

 Thus, although different packing protocols lead to clearly different configurations, the apparent dependence of fractal exponents on the protocol is not fundamental.
 Instead, the decisive factor determining the fractal properties of dense polydisperse packings is the degree of configurational randomness, which is closely related to the pore statistics.

 This paper is organized as follows.
-In Sec.~\ref{sec:disks_meth}, we explain in detail a set of disk to be packed and packing methods.
+In Sec.~\ref{sec:disks_meth}, we explain in detail a set of disks to be packed and packing methods.
 In the next section, the GAP is considered and the parameters of its generation are described.
-The fractal properties of dense random packing with DT protocol are studied for various values of the size ratio in Sec.~\ref{sec:DT}.
-In Sec.~\ref{sec:monti}, the results of packing with CP protocol are represented.
-In the next section, we find the pore size distribution in various protocols and examine its effect on the fractal exponent of the structural factor.
+The fractal properties of dense random packing with the DT protocol are studied for various values of the size ratio in Sec.~\ref{sec:DT}.
+In Sec.~\ref{sec:monti}, the results for packings generated using the CP protocol are presented.
+In the next section, we find the pore size distribution in various protocols and examine its effect on the fractal exponent of the structure factor.
 In Conclusions, we summarize the main results and outline prospects for future research.